jimena-olr/Kelcius/README.md

 - Dynamic PHP metal selector.
 - Dynamic, multidevice application through the usage of Bootstrap 5.

+This application is highly useful to simplify the calculations for temperature profiles for metallurgic engineers as this automates having to solve differential equations by hand.
+This is useful for case studies such as optimizing metal heating in an industrial oven or monitoring the temperature of metallic components during their movement in a transportation machine.

 A demo of the following project can be seen below:

 https://github.com/user-attachments/assets/67ebaf43-ab3f-4116-9cab-6caab11f4cd2